matthewfitch23/insomnia-plugin-hmac/README.md

 # Insomnia Plugin - HMAC

-Helps authenticate API requests for development in the RESTful API client [Insomnia](https://insomnia.rest/) that require HMAC authentication
+Helps authenticate API requests for development in the RESTful API client [Insomnia](https://insomnia.rest/) that require HMAC authentication.

+This is based on a plugin originally created by [jbharter](https://github.com/jbharter/insomnia-plugin-kraken).

 ### Install
 - Navigate to Insomnia options